sait-lab/learn-git/git-basics.md

 ![modify-readme](./git-basics.assets/modify-readme.jpg)

-> The `README` file appears under a section named “Changes not staged for commit” — which means that a file that is tracked has been modified in the working directory but not yet staged.
+> The `README` file appears under a section named "Changes not staged for commit" — which means that a file that is tracked has been modified in the working directory but not yet staged.
 To stage it, you run the `git add` command. `git add` is a **multipurpose** command — you use it to begin tracking new files, to stage files, and to do other things like marking merge-conflicted files as resolved.
-It may be helpful to think of it more as “add precisely this content to the next commit” rather than “add this file to the project”.
+It may be helpful to think of it more as "add precisely this content to the next commit" rather than "add this file to the project".
 Let’s run `git add` now to stage the `README` file, and then run `git status` again:

 ```
 $ git add README